 These are saved in a container, and depending on the predetermined quantity, the child is given a big prize after attaining that level.
-The outlined method also ensures children’s motivation for positive behavior and their understanding of the importance of striving for specific goals.
+The outlined method also ensures children’s motivation for positive behaviour and their understanding of the importance of striving for specific goals.

 Download Free Behavior Reward Chart Printable